 The parent seeking to modify the child support must petition the court for such a modification.
 Child support is potentially modifiable if at least one child involved is under the age of 18, and three years have passed since the most recent child support order or modification.
 You can make a modification of child support if there is a substantial change of circumstances by making a motion to modify in the court action for child support.

 If a North Carolina parent can demonstrate a difference of at least 15 percent or more if the parents’ current gross incomes are input, then he or she is allowed to ask for a modification.
 The parent seeking the modification must prove his or her situation has significantly altered, resulting in an inability to meet current child support obligations.

-How a Wake Forest Child Support Attorney from Tolin & Tolin, PLLC Can Help
+How a Roxboro Child Support Attorney from Tolin & Tolin, PLLC Can Help